 The spike responses of retinal ganglion cells to a visual stimulus were extracted with a custom-made spike sorting algorithm [1] from the multielectrode-array recorded data.
 The folder "spiketimes" contains the spike times of each spike-sorted unit in seconds.
-The list of the labels for the Good units can be found in "list\of\good\cells.txt" where the first column is the first channel of a 4-channel grouping and the second is the number of each cluster assigned to that channel.
-All the units included in the "list\of\good\cells.txt"

-file are the ones with clear refractory period and a well-separated cluster of voltage traces.
+Good units can be found in "list_of_good_cells.txt" where the first column is the first channel of a 4-channel grouping and the second is the number of each cluster assigned to that channel.
+All the units included in the "list_of_good_cells.txt" file are the ones with clear refractory period and a well-separated cluster of voltage traces.
 The spikes of each unit in response to a certain stimulus can then be found in the file:

-<stimulus number>\SP\C<channel number><2-digit cluster number>.txt
+<stimulus number>SP_C<channel number><2-digit cluster number>.txt